chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

     * Early stopping with a patience of 50 epochs (found after some experimentation)

 ### Model Architecture
-See below the code to build the model, the model summary and a diagram of the architecture:
+See below for the code to build the model, along with a summary and a diagram of the model architecture:

 ```py
 # Initialise model